US asks Honduras to arrest, extradite ex-President Hernández

 Around midnight Monday, 56-year-old Jorge Arturo Vega, a supporter of Castro’s Liberty and Refoundation party, stood outside a police barricade at Hernández’s neighborhood celebrating.

-“This is a party we’ve been waiting a long time for,” Vega said, thinking back over the dozen years since Hernández came up in the congress.
-“We couldn’t stand this his drug trafficker, criminal, killer in the presidential house any longer.”
+“This is a party we’ve been waiting a long time for,” Vega said, thinking back over the dozen years since Hernández came up in the Congress.
+“We couldn’t stand this drug trafficker, criminal, killer in the presidential house any longer.”

-Associated Press writer Marlon González reported this story in Tegucigalpa and AP writer Christopher Sherman reported from Mexico City.
-AP videojournalist Elmer Martínez in Tegucigalpa and AP writer Claudia Torrens in New York contributed to this story.
+Christopher Sherman reported from Mexico City.
+Elmer Martínez in Tegucigalpa, and Claudia Torrens in New York, contributed to this story.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.